seaflux logo

 • Review Workflows: Prompted checklists standardize legal review outcomes.

-8) Supply Chain undefined Operations
+8) Supply Chain & Operations

 • Exception Handling: Incident summaries with root-cause hypotheses and playbooks.